 5. Eat high-calcium foods throughout the day

-According to the NHS, the recommended daily intake of calcium for adults under the age of 64 is 700 mg per day; while people aged 65 and over will need 800 mg.
+According to the NHS, the recommended daily intake of calcium for adults is 700mg per day.
 You should be able to get this by eating a healthy, balanced diet.

 Rather than eating a lot of calcium at one time, it’s best to spread your calcium intake throughout the day.
-This is because your body actually absorbs calcium better when you eat it in smaller amounts.
+This is because the body absorbs calcium better when you eat it in smaller amounts.

-Some of the foods that contain the highest amounts of calcium include seeds, dairy products, dark green vegetables, sardines, beans, lentils, almonds, dried figs, rhubarb, and tofu.
-Have a read of this article by Healthline to find out more about calcium-rich foods.
+Some of the best calcium-rich foods include seeds, dairy products, dark green vegetables, sardines, beans, lentils, almonds, dried figs, rhubarb, and tofu.
+Have a read of this article from Healthline to find out more.

 6. Make lifestyle changes